extrarida/AlgoTradingBot/README.md

 The system runs **40 independent trading strategies** simultaneously — 20 for identifying buy opportunities and 20 for sell opportunities.
 A central strategy engine aggregates all votes and only places a trade when enough strategies agree with sufficient confidence.
 Every trade is protected by a 5-layer pre-trade risk management system before execution.

-The application runs fully in **Mock Mode** on any machine without a real MT5 connection, making it easy to demonstrate and test on any operating system.
+The application can run fully in **Mock Mode** on any machine without a real MT5 connection, making it easy to demonstrate and test on any operating system.

+Currently, the trading logic, the testing for said logic and the UI is complete.
+External market data API integration, database integration and real MT5 broker integration testing is remaining.

 ---